 If your company doesn’t have a program, you can still engage in mindful meditation.

 Short breathing meditations can be done at a desk and can quickly shift your mind to problem-solving stance instead of panic mode.

-A number of well-known companies have implemented mindfulness programs for its employees.
+A number of well-known companies have implemented mindfulness programs for their employees.
 For example:

 - McKinsey & Company